JerryImMouse/jerry-utils/README.md

 Uses simple Dicionary type to store dependency types and their instances.<br/>
 Created to replace FrozenDictionary because of high speed of adding items.

+### ReferencedDependencyCollection
+Uses FrozenDictionary to store dependency types and instances, BUT it index its values, so if you need to get value by type it can be easily indexed.
+To look at its realization you can check DepIdx.cs file in Referenced folder

 ## Disclaimer
 If someone found this repository and he found this useless or shitty wrote for himself, please remember its a personal use pack, i posted it here to easily copy and paste into my **own** projects.